liqowomo/lq-smol-1/TUTO/gau1/README.md

 # gau1

-Testing out googlegeminipanty convert wav to text
+1. testing out googlegeminipanty convert wav to text
+2. Initially this was for testing upload of wave files to gmni
+3. But you are also uploading code files directly